Miracle-qi/ShuhaoQi.github.io/index.md

 - **Laser-SLAM based on ICP and Graph Optimization** (SLAM)<br>
  Oct.
 2016–Jun.
 2017
   <br>
 Motivated by Cartography of Google, I established a scan-to-map Iterative Closest Point (ICP) algorithm based on triangulation and SVD algorithm.
 Additionally, least square method was used to optimize graph after close-loop detection.
-Through simulation, this method achieved excellent performance.
+Simulation shows that this method achieved excellent performance.
 - **RoboMasters Competition** (Embedded System)<br>
  Mar.
 2015–Jul.
 2015
   <br>